Speed limits in Germany: Surveys and associations

+Because of the lack of a continuous speed limit and low fines, Germany has sometimes been called a "speeders' paradise" by the press and media.

 The introduction of a national speed limit for motorways and similar roads has been on the agenda of various political and environmentalist groups for decades, but at present, there are no plans on behalf of the federal government regarding the matter.
 However, most Germans are in favour of a general speed limit.

 In May 2020, the Deutscher Verkehrssicherheitsrat made a tight decision in favor of a general speed limit of 130 kilometers per hour on autobahns.

 The annual general meeting of the Auto Club Europa (ACE) also voted for a speed limit of 130 km/h on the autobahn in November 2019.
 The ACE chairman Stefan Heimlich welcomed the decision of the DVR and described it as "richtig und wichtig" ("right and important").

 The Verkehrsclub Deutschland e.
 V. (VCD) advocates the introduction of a generally applicable maximum speed of 120 kilometers per hour on autobahns and expects this measure to provide more climate protection, higher traffic safety, fewer traffic jams due to lower speed differences and better efficiency for new vehicles, since a speed limit would end "das [...]
 Wettrüsten um immer schnellere Autos [...]" ("the [ ...] arms race for ever faster cars [...]").

 Greenpeace calls for a general speed limit on German highways, arguing that it would prevent traffic fatalities and protect the environment, that the majority of Germans are in favor of it, and that it would spur the construction of fuel-efficient cars.
 A general speed limit is "the fastest and cheapest measure to reduce greenhouse gases in the transport sector."

 The nature conservation association WWF calls for a speed limit of 120 kilometers per hour on motorways.

 In 2005, the Sachverständigenrat für Umweltfragen (SRU) proposed a speed limit of 120 kilometers per hour on the autobahn.

 The Wuppertal Institute for Climate, Environment and Energy also advocates the introduction of a speed limit on German highways.

 The Deutsche Umwelthilfe is calling for a general speed limit of 100 km/h during the day and 120 km/h at night on autobahns, hoping that this will lead to greater climate protection and traffic safety, a better flow of traffic, a more relaxed driving situation and a redirection from building faster cars to more efficient ones.

 The Bund für Umwelt und Naturschutz Deutschland is in favour of a general speed limit, claiming it "would solve several problems at the same time" and "all rational reasons speak for it".